Canvas Instructor Guide

 • The Canvas Gradebook is a spreadsheet in Canvas that helps you input and distribute grades for students based on their work in the course.
 Each column represents a published assignment, graded discussion, or graded assessment.
 Grades can be calculated as points, percentages, complete or incomplete, pass or fail, GPA scale, and letter grades, with optional weighting applied to groups of learning activities.
 You can access the Canvas Gradebook by clicking Grades in the Course Navigation.

-• The Canvas SpeedGrader enables looking sequentially at each student’s work and entering grades as you go.
+• The Canvas SpeedGrader enables you to look sequentially at each student’s work and enter grades as you go.
 You can also provide comments directly on student PDFs, Word documents, and PowerPoints.
 You can access the Canvas SpeedGrader from any assignment, quiz, or graded discussion, or directly from the Canvas Gradebook.

 • To grade offline, you can export grades from the Canvas Gradebook in an editable spreadsheet.
-When grading is complete, you can upload the spreadsheet back to Canvas to post the grades for students.
+When you have finished grading, you can upload the spreadsheet back to Canvas to post the grades for students.
 You can access the Canvas Gradebook for importing and exporting by clicking Grades in the Course Navigation.

 Tips